semaphoreci/docs/concepts.md

 # Concepts

-The new version of Semaphore uses an entirely different model than the previous version.
-The new version supports complex deployment pipelines through _blocks_ and _switches_.
-Blocks represent steps in a pipelinel.
-Blocks are the real unit work representing what to do.
-Switches support conditional loading new pipelines, for example taking a manual approval to deploy to production.
+Semaphore manages your test and deployment workflows with _pipelines_, _blocks_, and _promotions_.
+Workflows may be separated with different pipelines, say one for tests and another for deployment. _Blocks_ define what to do at each step in the pipeline. _Promotions_ connect different pipelines.
 Semaphore schedules and runs the blocks on agents.
 The agent manages the environment the blocks run in.

-The new version is also more focused on configuration files and CLI, then working in GUIs.
-The pipeline is defined in `.semaphore/config.yml` and the `sem` CLI bootstraps new projects.
+All configuration is written in YAML and kept in `.semaphore/config.yml`.

 ## Blocks & Tasks

-_Blocks_ are the heart of pipeline.
-Blocks may define multiple _tasks_.
-Here's an example.
-Consider an application that runs multiple kinds of tests.
-The test could run in parallel or in a series.
-Blocks are flexible enough to support that.
-Of course pipelines may have multiple blocks, so your pipeline may be as long or short as needed. _Tasks_ can be configured to run a list of commands, set environment variables, and manage secrets.
+_Blocks_ are the heart of a pipeline.
+Each block has a _task_ that defines _jobs_.
+Jobs define the commands to run.
+Tasks with multiple jobs are executed in parallel.
+So, the "test" block could define tasks for "linting", "unit", and "integration" for faster parallel execution. _Blocks_ execute in sequence, waiting for all tasks in previous block to complete before continuing. _Tasks_ can be configured to run a list of commands, set environment variables, and manage secrets.
 Refer to the [reference docs][pipeline_reference] for complete information.

-## Switches
+## Promotions

+_Promotions_ are junctions blocks in your larger workflow.
-_Switches_ are like railroad switches in the pipeline because they force the pipeline to move in a different direction. _Switches_ are commonly used for promoting builds to different environments.
+_Promotions_ are commonly used for promoting builds to different environments.
 Pipelines may have multiple switches, but they must come at the end of a pipeline.
-Switching loads an entirely new pipeline, so you can build up complex pipelines with only configuration files.
+Promoting loads an entirely new pipeline, so you can build up complex pipelines with only configuration files.
 Refer to the [reference docs][switch_reference] for complete information.

 ## Secrets